bhk/scam/reference.md

 ### Profiling

-You can use invocation counts (as describe above) to look for potential hot spots.
+You can use invocation counts (as described above) to look for potential hot spots.

 To measure the time spent in a particular function, you can use the